Nour110/PTSD_Project/treatment_model/README.md

 # Description #

 This is a simple agent based model of the treatment of PTSD.
+The model is a very idealistic model of the treatment.
+It simulates people looking for and receiving treatment for PTSD.
+The model will run for 104 weeks.
+Patients who are in treatment will go to a session of therapy every week.

 # Running the model #
 To run the model: